3d-paws/3D-PAWS-Raspberry-Pi/README.md

     7. Toggle (true or false) to determine if the station is in test mode, which will record data in second intervals based on the Recording interval (instead of in minute intervals)
     8. The station's altitude.
 This is set to a massive number by default; make sure to set this one correctly!

-The list must remain comma-seperated, with no spaces.
+The list must remain comma-separated, with no spaces.

 ## Step 3) Teamviewer
 Teamviewer is used to connect remotely to your pi.
 If you run into trouble and need assistance, this is usually the way we can help, so it's important to get it setup.